Find Cheap Auto Insurance Quotes in Your Area

-The full tort option allows drivers to, in some ways, opt out of their state’s no-fault insurance arrangement.
-No-fault laws were initially put into place in an effort to curb lawsuits related to auto accidents.
+The full tort option allows drivers to, in some ways, opt out of the state's no-fault insurance arrangement.
+No-fault laws were initially put in place to curb lawsuits related to auto accidents.

 - In Kentucky, drivers normally must carry PIP insurance, but they also have limited tort rights, meaning if their medical costs or severity of injuries exceed a certain level set by the state, they can sue the at-fault party for compensation.
 Otherwise, drivers can file a form with the Kentucky Department of Insurance to allow them to opt out of the no-fault system.
-They would not have to purchase insurance that covers their own medical bills but would be required to maintain a liability policy.
+They would not have to purchase PIP insurance that covers their own medical bills but would be required to maintain a liability policy.
 In this case, they would also have full tort rights.

 Twelve states use no-fault insurance systems.
 In those states, drivers cover their own medical costs with personal injury protection (PIP) insurance policies.

-With PIP insurance, injured drivers first have their medical bills covered by their own insurance policy and do not have to pass those costs to the at-fault driver’s insurance.
+With PIP insurance, injured drivers have their medical bills covered by their own insurance policy and do not have to pass those costs on to the at-fault driver's insurance.

 No-fault insurance states